Connecticut voter registration guide

 Connecticut online voter registration

-- You can register to vote online if you have a Connecticut driver's license, driver's permit, or state-issued ID card.
+- You can register to vote online if you have a Connecticut driver license, driver permit, or nondriver ID card issued by the Connecticut DMV.

 - Visit the Connecticut online voter registration tool.